tcxychen98/ds_tcxy/README.md

-# fyp
+# Journey
-My final year project, involving machine learning using Pandas/Matplot
+My projects/assignments that I have done so far